alpyen/fpga-mediaplayer/docs/notes.md

   - It is combinational now, is this dangerous?
 The signal can only change when the state changes so it should work fine.
 No need to register, right?
 - Check if the difference from the expected i2s clock and the actual datasheet clock results in the audio being player slower or faster.
 - Do we need to check for reset /= '1' in the frame_buffer?
+- The video driver will skew initially by almost up to a full millisecond for the big board, but that is okay, because this skew will not add up over time.
+The skew increases with resolution but since we don't intend to go higher we can ignore it.
+  - However it would be nice to pre-decode the first frame so this skew does not exist.
+- Would be nice to structure the project in a way that it's mostly vendor agnostic.